Granny Smith's Homemade Damson Jam

 Urban Fantasist is fuelled by green tea, dark chocolate, and existential angst.

 Contact Address: Oak Lodge, Darrow Green Road, Denton, Harleston, Norfolk IP20 0AY, United Kingdom

-GDPR: By completing the WEIRD Newsletter form you are opting-in to our emailing list.
-The only personal data we store is your email address, which is kept securely in a digital format.
+GDPR: By completing the WEIRD Newsletter form you opt-in to our emailing list.
+The only personal data we store is your email address, which is kept in a secure digital format.
 We will not share, sell or disclose your email address to anyone... ever!
-You can also unsubscribe at any time by emailing email@example.com
+You can unsubscribe at any time by emailing firstname.lastname@example.org